 |The legal requirement to "Save the Bay" is based on a Federal law, the Clean Water Act.
 The 1972 law was a major expansion of the requirements in the 1948 Federal Water Pollution Control Act.
-The law mandates that polluters must get permits before discharging any pollutant from a "point source" (basically, pipes or man-made ditches) into navigable waters, and estanlishes standards for issuing/rejecting permits.
+The law mandates that polluters must get permits before discharging any pollutant from a "point source" (basically, pipes or man-made ditches) into navigable waters, and provides authority for the Environmental Protection Agency (EPA) to establish standards for issuing/rejecting permits.

-The Environmental Protection Agency has determined in a Total Maximum Daily Level (TMDL) study how much of each pollutant the bay can absorb.
-EPA then allocated limits for each pollutant to each of the states in the watershed, plus the District of Columbia.
+The Environmental Protection Agency has determined in a Total Maximum Daily Level (TMDL) study how much nitrogen, phosphorous, and sediment the bay can absorb.
+EPA has allocated limits for each pollutant to each of the states in the watershed, plus the District of Columbia.

-Chlorophyll A measures the amount of algae floating in the water.
-The amount of algae indirectly measures the impact of nutrients and sediments that are deposited in the Chesapeake Bay.
-The higher the concentration of algae, the greater the level of Chlorophyll A.
+Chlorophyll A measures the amount of algae and cyanobacteria (formerly known as blue-green algae) floating in the water.
+The higher the concentration of algae, the greater the level of Chlorophyll A. Using Chlorophyll A allows EPA to measure the impact of nutrients and sediments that are deposited in the Chesapeake Bay.
+High concentrations of algae/cyanobacteria and sediment in the water will also reduce the water clarity.

 Based on the Clean Water Act, the Environmental Protection Agency (EPA) has developed a process for determining how much pollution a waterbody can absorb before violating water quality standards.
 In a Total Maximum Daily Load (TMDL) analysis, EPA determines the limits for different pollutants, and require polluters to reduce discharges below the TMDL limits so the water body meets standards for the six designated uses in Virginia: